-Type Poly-carbonmonofluoride/lithium (BR2330).
+Poly-carbonmonofluoride/lithium (BR2330).
 Part Number PA261095.
-See also section B2.2.
+See also section B2.2. Туре

-Support time A new battery supports the Real-Time Clock for a minimum of 1 year with the recorder unpowered such as Fvalue, Rolling average, Stopwatch etc.
+A fully-charged, new battery supports the Real-Time Clock for a minimum of 1 year with the recorder unpowered Support time such as Fvalue, Rolling average, Stopwatch, AMS2750 functions etc.

-Replacement period 3-years
+Replacement period